RyanGao67/ComputerScience/[DevOps]How_To_Salt.md

 ![](./img/salt3.png)

-(notice finally the execution mode provide the functionality)
+(notice finally the execution module provide the functionality)

 * layers of a state run and execution flow of a state run